fengalex43/cssc-flaskapp/README.md

 After, grant your service principal Contributor access to your subscription.

-Run the build-unsigned action to build and push the flaskapp image.
+Run the build-unsigned-flask-app action to build and push the flaskapp image.

 ## Deploy Python and Nginx Images Using Helm
 On docker desktop, go to "Settings" on the top right > "Kubernetes" > select "Enable" and "Show system containers (advanced)" > "Apply & restart."
 NOTE: Sometimes, docker desktop will be stuck on "Kubernetes is starting..."
 To fix this, shut down your laptop and start it again (do not click restart but shut down).